An superbly

 1 Bergen KRG 5 (750 kVA)

-/ 414 (variable)
+Crew/staff: 350 / 414 (variable)

-Special feature: Counter stern.
+feature: Counter stern.

 Deck

-arrangements 2008
+Arrangements 2008

-Bridge Deck: Wheel
+Bridge Deck: Wheel house/chart

-house/chart room.
+room.

-Captain's Deck: Captain &
+Captain's Deck: Captain & officer quarters.

-Boat Deck: Fwd: Library,
+Boat Deck: Fwd: Library, officer

-officer quarters, radio station.
-Aft: Snack Bar, Book Exhibition (Open in port & open to the public).
+quarters, radio station.
+Aft: Snack Bar, Book Exhibition (Open in port &

-Lounge Deck: Lounges,
+Lounge Deck: Lounges, VIP Lounge,

 Promenade Deck: Dining room,